Scaling Optimized Hermite Approximation Methods: Numerical results and discussions

 We believe that the geometric convergence in \cref{eq:exp(-x2n)-beta-opt} is not a coincidence.
-It seems that the spatial and frequency truncation error cannot both achieve a super-geometric convergence.
+It seems that the spatial and frequency truncation errors cannot both achieve a super-geometric convergence.
 This can be explained by Hardy's uncertainty principle \cite{hardy_theorem_1933}: \begin{theorem}[Hardy's uncertainty principle] Let $a,b>0$.
 Assume that:

-If $ab>\frac{1}{4}$, then $u \equiv 0$, if $ab=\frac{1}{4}$, then $u = C e^{-a x^2}$. \end{theorem} From \cref{thm:uncertainty} we know the spatial and frequency truncation error introduced in \cref{thm:L2-proj} cannot both have a super-geometric convergence.
+If $ab>\frac{1}{4}$, then $u \equiv 0$, if $ab=\frac{1}{4}$, then $u = C e^{-a x^2}$. \end{theorem} From \cref{thm:uncertainty} we know that the spatial and frequency truncation errors introduced in \cref{thm:L2-proj} cannot both have a super-geometric convergence.
 Therefore, even if the Hermite spectral error is ignored, the estimation in \cref{thm:L2-proj} can at most guarantee a geometric convergence.
-Despite this, the possibility of recovering a geometric convergence is still a good news for us.
+Despite this, the possibility of recovering a geometric convergence is still good news for us.